 The University of Florida complies with the Americans with Disabilities Act.
 The Disability Resource Center in the Dean of Students Office provides information and support regarding accommodations for students with disabilities.
-For more information, see: http://www.dso.ufl.edu/drc/.
-The office will provide documentation to the student who must then provide this documentation to the instructor when requesting accommodation.
+Students with disabilities who are requesting accommodations should first register with the Disability Resource Center (352-392-8565, www.dso.ufl.edu/drc/).
+The office will provide documentation to the student who must then provide this documentation to the instructor early in the semester.